-Comedian John Mulaney was recently admitted into rehab, having suffered a relapse with alcohol after more than a decade of sobriety.
+Comedian John Mulaney was admitted into rehab in 2020, having suffered a relapse with alcohol after more than a decade of sobriety.
 Addiction is a chronic disease which means that relapses can be a part of the recovery process.

 Part of the Addiction Recovery Process